Guidance

 If the weight recorded is above the permitted limit, the driver, or any other person who uses, causes or permits the use of the vehicle which may include the consignor, may be issued with a fixed penalty notice or reported for prosecution.

 An authorised officer may prohibit movement of a vehicle if it is overweight.
-If this occurs a prohibition notice, which may contain particular conditions, will be issued to the driver and will come into effect immediately.
+If this occurs, a prohibition notice, which may contain particular conditions, will be issued to the driver and will come into effect immediately.
 A copy of any prohibition notice issued will be sent to the owner or the operator of the vehicle, or to the driver’s employer.

 While a prohibition notice is in force it is an offence for the vehicle to travel on a road.
 A prohibition notice must be cleared in writing by an authorised officer before the vehicle can proceed.
 The vehicle may have to be reweighed to establish that it is within the legal weight limits.
 An authorised officer has discretion to give a written direction that a prohibited vehicle may be moved to a place where it can be parked or where offloading of excess weight may safely be carried out.
 Conditions may be imposed on this movement.
 Such written directions must only be given in exceptional circumstances.

-Where a prohibition is issued, it is the responsibility of the driver and his/her employer to make satisfactory arrangements for, and meet the costs of, the offloading of the excess weight and the security and safe-keeping of any offloaded goods.
+Where a prohibition is issued, it is the responsibility of the driver and their employer to make satisfactory arrangements for, and meet the costs of, the offloading of the excess weight and the security and safe-keeping of any offloaded goods.
 Authorised officers will ensure that prohibitions are removed as soon as reasonably practicable.

-In the case vehicles subject to an operator licence, any or all of these matters should be notified to the appropriate Traffic Commissioner.
+In the case vehicles subject to an operator licence, any or all of these matters should be notified to the appropriate traffic commissioner.

 3. Types of weighing equipment and their use